Clemapfel/Mousetrap.jl/README.md

 + Simplify installation process to `] add mousetrap`
 + Add support for loading custom themes by exposing the CSS interface
-+ Allow bundling of the Julia runtime and all necessary binary dependencies into a portable executable
++ Allow bundling of mousetrap apps and all their dependencies into a portable C-executable
++ Allow retrieving a widget from its container, for this to be possible the widgets type has to be stored C-side
++ Allow filtering and searching of selectable widget containers such as `ListView` and `ColumnView`
 + Implement drag & drop for files, images, and widgets
-+ Allow retrieving a widget from its container, for this to be possible the widgets type has to be stored C-side
 + Allow interactive use from within the REPL
-+ Allow filtering and searching of selectable widget containers such as `ListView` and `ColumnView`
-+ Allow for audio playback and manipulating audio data
++ Make all functions that modify the global state thread-safe
 + Add an event controller to capture video game controller / joystick events
 + Add 3D shapes and geometry shaders to the OpenGL component